We all want to do what we can to keep our pets as happy and healthy as possible.

-Should chinchillas have Himalayan salt or salt licks?
+Should chinchillas have Himalayan salt or Himalayan salt licks?

 No, chinchillas do not need Himalayan salt licks or Himalayan salt.

-It’s always imperative to read all nutritional labels and double-check any doubt by consulting a vet if you have any concerns.
+It’s imperative to always read all nutritional labels and double-check by consulting a vet anytime you have and doubts or concerns.

-If you are concerned that your chinchilla may not be getting the correct nutrients, the best approach is to stick to your basics.
+If you are concerned that your chinchilla may not be getting the correct nutrients, the best approach is to stick to the basics.

-Monitor your chinchilla for a few days or up to a week and make sure they are eating their hay and pellets regularly.
+Monitor your chinchilla for a few days, or up to a week, and make sure it is eating its hay and pellets regularly.

-These two food sources alone should be providing everything your chinchilla needs to thrive and to ensure they have a healthy and balanced diet.
+These two food sources alone should be providing everything your chinchilla needs to thrive.
+They combine to form the perfect healthy and balanced diet for chinchillas.